 - Motivations for migration (push and pull factors). - Problems of international labour migration. - Winners and losers from migration. - The role of foreign direct investment in economic development. - Benefits from FDI for host and origin countries. - Foreign direct investment in developed and emerging markets. - Financial crisis and their impact on world economy.

-- Long-term global economic challenges. - Ways of poverty alleviation in poor countries. - Food security in the world. - Impact of the IMF and the World Bank on developing countries.
+- Effectiveness of monetary and fiscal policy. - Long-term global economic challenges. - Ways of poverty alleviation in poor countries. - Food security in the world. - Impact of the IMF and the World Bank on developing countries.